Panart Gun Deck Section

 Not too shabby at all methinks!

-Well that's all for now people, take good care of yaselves and i'll catch you next update time.
+take good care of yaselves and i'll catch you next update time.

 Go easy gang!